simple-login/documentation/docs/mailbox/pgp-encryption.md

 **You don’t need to set up PGP**, if your mailbox is a ProtonMail email address.

-ProtonMail already encrypts all emails with the public PGP key of your ProtonMail account.
+ProtonMail already encrypts all emails with the public PGP key of your ProtonMail account and store your emails with **[zero-access encryption](https://proton.me/blog/zero-access-encryption)**.

 ## **If your mailbox does not support PGP encryption (Gmail, Hotmail, YahooMail etc.)**

 In order to prevent Gmail, Hotmail, Yahoo from reading your emails, you need to add your public PGP key to your mailbox on SimpleLogin.

-To do that, you need to create a PGP key pair. **You will only need your public key**.
+To do that, you need to create a PGP key pair. **You will only need to add you public PGP key to SimpleLogin**.

 **Important!** SimpleLogin does not require or store your PGP Private key.